WICG/attribution-reporting-api/EVENT.md

 To limit the amount of user identity leakage between a <source site, destination> pair, the browser should throttle the amount of total information sent through this API in a given time period for a user.
-The browser should set a maximum number of attribution reports per
+The browser should set a maximum number of attributions per
 <source site, destination, reporting origin, user> tuple per time period.
 If this
-threshold is hit, the browser will stop scheduling reports the API for the rest of the time period for reports matching that tuple.
+threshold is hit, the browser will stop scheduling reports the API for the rest of the time period for attributions matching that tuple.

 The longer the cooldown windows are, the harder it is to abuse the API and join identity.
-Ideally report thresholds should be low enough to avoid leaking too much information, with cooldown windows as long as practically possible.
+Ideally attribution thresholds should be low enough to avoid leaking too much information, with cooldown windows as long as practically possible.

 Note that splitting these limits by the reporting origin introduces a possible